superflows-dev/react-commentview/README.md

 - awsMediaConvertEndPoint: AWS region specific mediaconvert endpoint
 - mediaConvertRole: Media convert role
 - onSubmit: Submit callback
+- user: User information to be showed in the comment view
-- prefill: Data to prefill, set attachment to null if only text needs to be prefilled
+- prefill: Data to prefill, set attachment to null if only text needs to be prefilled (optional)
 - theme: UI Theme (optional)

 ```jsx